AIDASoft/podio/doc/associations.md

 auto weight = assoc.getWeight();
 ```

-It is also possible to access the elments of an association via an index based
+It is also possible to access the elements of an association via an index based
 `get` (similar to `std::tuple`).
 In this case `0` corresponds to `getFrom`, `1`
 corresponds to `getTo` and `2` corresponds to the weight.
 The main purpose of
 this feature is to enable structured bindings: